jeffchi/secure-build-cli/README.md

 DOCKER_CONTENT_TRUST_BASE_SERVER - If your base image mentioned in the Dockerfile is signed, then you can specify the notary URL (default: https://notary.docker.io).
 DOCKER_RO_USER - you can use the same as DOCKER_USER.
 It is recommended that you specify a user who has read access only to your Docker repository.
 DOCKER_RO_PASSWORD - you can use same as DOCKER_PASSWORD.
 It is recommended that you specify a user who has read access only to your Docker repository.
 ENV_WHITELIST - All environment variable names need to be listed.
-The Hyper Protect Virtual Servers don't allow ant environment variable unless it is in this list because of a security reason.
+The Hyper Protect Virtual Servers don't allow any environment variable unless it is in this list because of a security reason.
 ARG - You have to pass all build argument parameters as you pass during Docker build.
 ```